chibicode/about/README.md

-This repository contains the content for http://chibicode.com.
+This repository contains the content that used to be at http://chibicode.com.

 ### License